 Once it is determined that there is only one placenta, extra precautions can be taken to monitor the pregnancy and watch for any potential issues.

 From the TTTS Foundation website, here are the 15 most important questions for parents expecting twins to get answers to (the link has a more detailed explanation for each question):

-Confirm at First Ultrasound (Hopefully by 12 Weeks)
+Confirm at First Ultrasound (preferably by 10-16 weeks)